Undergraduate Course: Clinical Biochemistry and Endocrinology 3 (MSBM09001)

 - 3. * Knowledge primarily of clinical biochemistry and endocrinology in humans.

-- 4. * Improvement of data interpretation, practical and presentational skills, including efficiently completing assignments [assimilating new information] for report at regular (e.g. weekly) meeting cycles, and abilities to work as a team member.
+- 4. * Improvement of presentational, practical and data interpretation skills, including the ability to work as a team member.

-- 5. * Improvement of computer skills and written information presentation skills, including ability to research a topic and produce a well-constructed manuscript.
+- 5. * Improvement of computer skills and written information presentation skills, including ability to research a topic and produce a well-constructed report.

 |There is no general textbook that covers the whole Clinical Biochemistry and Endocrinology 3 course.
 You should read lecture handouts (provided electronically on Learn) in conjunction with recommended references given during lectures etc., and assume that all material formally presented in the course is examinable.
 However, the following textbooks contain basic information on much of the course and are available in the library often in multiple copies although the most recent editions (below) may not yet be held in the library yet:|